Assistant Professor of Law

 Professor Borman is an experienced attorney practitioner and educator, and an expert at legal analytical writing.
 She is passionate about training attorneys to contribute their finest work to the legal profession, to best represent their clients, and to be accountable to the justice system as well as society at large.

 Professor Borman joined the UA Little Rock William H. Bowen School of Law faculty in August 2018.
 Professor Borman taught in several of the highest ranked law school legal writing programs in the country.
-She was a Visiting Professor at Seattle University School of Law (2017-18), a member of the Communication and Legal Reasoning faculty at Northwestern University Pritzker School of (2010-2017), visited in the Lawyering Process Program at University of Denver-Sturm College of Law (2011-12) and The UNLV Boyd School of Law (Summer 2019), and taught as an adjunct both in the John Marshall Law School Lawyering Skills program, and DePaul University College of Law’s Legal Analysis Research and Communication program.
+She was a Visiting Professor at Seattle University School of Law (2017-18), a member of the Communication and Legal Reasoning faculty at Northwestern University Pritzker School of Law (2010-2017), visited in the Lawyering Process Program at University of Denver-Sturm College of Law (2011-12) and The UNLV Boyd School of Law (Summer 2019), and taught as an adjunct both in the John Marshall Law School Lawyering Skills program, and DePaul University College of Law’s Legal Analysis Research and Communication program.

 As a career law clerk in the Illinois Appellate Court for more than 17 years, Professor Borman drafted more than 300 opinions.
 She received a Master of Arts from The University of Chicago School of Social Service Administration in 2001, and maintains Illinois licensed Social Worker status.
 Professor Borman is experienced working in a major hospital trauma center, both in the Emergency Department and in-patient hospital, performing psychological evaluations, and counseling patients and families.